appifyhub/charts/postgres-cluster/README.md

-# CloudNative PostgreSQL Charts
+# PostgreSQL Cluster

-This repository contains the **essential** Kubernetes (K8s) configuration and Helm chart manifests for deploying a foundational PostgreSQL database cluster using [CloudNative PostgreSQL](https://github.com/cloudnative-pg/cloudnative-pg) (CloudNativePG/CNPG).
+This directory contains the **essential** Kubernetes (K8s) configuration and Helm chart manifests for deploying a foundational PostgreSQL database cluster using [CloudNative PostgreSQL](https://github.com/cloudnative-pg/cloudnative-pg) (CloudNativePG/CNPG).

-> ⚠️ &nbsp; Not recommended for production as you might need higher availability.
+> ⚠️ &nbsp; This might not be enough for your production workloads.

 ### How to use this?

 Prerequisites:

-1. Set up your cluster using the configuration provided in the [root-level README](../README.md)
+  1. Follow the basic setup steps from the [root-level README](../README.md)

 ## Installing dependencies